Medair

 Medair is an international non-governmental organisation (INGO) whose purpose is to relieve human suffering in some of the world's most remote and devastated places.
 Medair aims to assist people affected by natural disasters and conflict to recover with dignity through the delivery of quality humanitarian aid.

 Founded in the Canton of Vaud, Switzerland, in 1989, Medair is inspired by the Christian faith to serve the most vulnerable—regardless of race, gender, religion, age, or nationality.
-As of 2019, Medair employs more than 1,500 employees worldwide and has an annual operating budget of $90,591,326.
-More than 3.5 million people worldwide received direct support from the organisation in 2019.
+As of 2019, Medair employs more than 1,500 employees worldwide and has an annual operating budget of $105,286,664.
+More than 4.6 million people worldwide received direct support from the organization in 2022.

 History

 Founding

 In 1988, Dr. Erik Volkmar and Dr. Josiane Volkmar-André were asked to travel to conflict-torn Soroti, Uganda with the support of three partner organisations—Medicaments pour L'Afrique (MEDAF), Mission Aviation Fellowship (MAF), and Youth with a Mission (YWAM)—to establish an organisation that would combine the efforts of the three organisations in order to respond more quickly and effectively to the growing crisis.
 This first, unified response provided support to displaced people as they resettled into towns where essential services were destroyed by the conflict.

 Medair was co-founded in 1989 in Switzerland by a group of eight volunteers led by Dr. Erik Volkmar and Dr. Josiane Volkmar-André—both trained physicians and experienced humanitarian aid workers.